asyncapi/website/pages/blog/2020-summary.md

 It is a specification we are talking about here.
 There is no way to measure how many AsyncAPI files were created worldwide.
 At least there was no way to do it in 2020.
 We'll try [one idea](https://github.com/asyncapi/asyncapi/issues/377#issuecomment-626755982) of ours in 2021.
 It looks like in the 2021 summary, we could provide some hard numbers on the subject :crossed_fingers:

 ## Final words

+Most important conclusion: If the AsyncAPI conference brought so much activity, it is evident that in 2021 we must organize another great AsyncAPI event.

 Thanks for being with us in 2020, and stay with us for 2021 as it will be epic!